jjginga/jjginga.github.io/_posts/2024-02-28-binary_multiple_of_3.md

 ---
 layout: distill
-title: chalenge - binary multiple of 3
+title: challenge - binary multiple of 3
 description: the challenge was to create a regular expression capable of recognizing multiples of 3.
-tags: regex dfa binary
+tags: regex dfa binary codewars
-categories: regex
+categories: regex codewars
 giscus_comments: true
 date: 2024-02-28
 featured: false